koendv/arduino-ide-raspberrypi/README-DEVELOPER.md

 ## compiling the IDE

 These are instructions on compiling for [arduino-ide 2](https://github.com/arduino/arduino-ide) from source on raspberry pi os 64-bit.
-Compiling using github actions, the same build process as on X86.
+Compiling is done using github actions, the same build process as on X86.

 Compilation using github actions requires